 Brazilian Butt Lift Procedure

 A Brazilian Butt Lift is performed on an outpatient basis.
-The procedure may take anywhere from one to four hours, depending upon the extent of work to be done, number of areas to be treated, and the patient’s goals for the procedure.
+The procedure may take anywhere from one to four hours, depending upon the extent of work to be done, several areas to be treated, and the patient’s goals for the procedure.
 As part of the procedure, tumescent liposuction is done, in which a combination of a local anesthetic and epinephrine is injected into targeted areas of the body.
 This causes subcutaneous fat to swell, making it easy to remove with a thin metal tube (cannula) and gentle suction.
 Fat can be removed from areas such as the abdomen, thighs, and back.

 The removed fat is then carefully sterilized and washed before being injected deep into the buttocks.
-This procedure of removing fat from other areas of the body and reintroducing it into the buttocks is known as autologous fat transfer, and is what separates the Brazilian Butt Lift from other buttock augmentation procedures.
+This procedure of removing fat from other areas of the body and reintroducing it into the buttocks is known as autologous fat transfer and is what separates the Brazilian Butt Lift from other buttock augmentation procedures.

 Reasons for a Revision Brazilian Butt Lift Procedure

 Perhaps the most common reason for patients requesting a revision of their Brazilian Butt Lift procedure is if an inadequate amount of fat was removed from other areas of the body to provide enough lift and definition to the buttocks.
 In other cases, there may be lumps or dimples to the skin if the fat was unevenly removed.
 In such cases, Dr. Marin would perform another liposuction procedure to harvest more fat to be injected into the buttocks or even out the skin’s appearance by either removing more fat, or injecting some back into areas where too much fat was removed.